Duell10111/THRRoomFinder/docs/arc42/arc42.md

 ### OSM Extractor

-For a given room name and location, `OSM Extractor` fetches a location searching under a specific node configured for the location.
+For a given room name and location, `OSM Extractor` fetches a location by searching within a predefined node configuration for the location.

 ### SPlan Extractor

-For a given room name and location, `SPlan Extractor` fetches the schedule for the specified room under in the specified location.
+For a given room name and location, `SPlan Extractor` fetches the schedule for the specified room in the specified location.
 The service can fetch the schedule for the current week or the week of the specified date.

 # Runtime View